DarshanaChinthaka/Web_Project/README.md

   - **Casual Watch** – Perfect for everyday wear.
   - **Luxury Watch** – Elegant and timeless craftsmanship.
   - **Smart Watch** – Advanced and connected with tech features.
-- ℹ️ About Us section explaining the vision of Ticker Watches.
+- ℹ️ About Us section explaining the vision of WatchHaven.

 ---

 ## 💡 Technologies Used

 - HTML5
-- CSS3
+- CSS
-- (Optional) Bootstrap for responsive layout
+- Bootstrap for responsive layout
 - GitHub Pages (for hosting)